niwinz/django-jinja/doc/source/index.rst

 You can also assign different options to the Environment by ``JINJA2_ENVIRONMENT_OPTIONS`` parameter.
 To see more details, please see the sample application.

+Additionally you can specify whether or not to activate Autoescape extension with ``JINJA2_AUTOESCAPE`` boolean parameter.
+By default is desactivated.

 Djangon integration filters and functions:
 ------------------------------------------